Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Remember the old adage; take things one day at a time.
 Until your life becomes more settled, avoid making major life decisions if you can.
 Give yourself some time to recover emotionally before deciding on something like a career change, moving to another city or getting involved with someone new.

-Stay Healthy
+Stay healthy

 When you are going through the stress of a divorce, healthy habits can fall by the wayside.
-You might find yourself indulging in your favorite junk food, skipping meals, or even looking to alcohol or drugs for a means of "escape."
+You might find yourself indulging in your favourite junk food, skipping meals, or even looking to alcohol or drugs for a means of "escape."
 It might seem hard to find time to exercise and your sleeping patterns might be disrupted.
 This could lead to illness or a loss of energy at a time when you need to be "on top of things".

 Try to eat balanced meals, get plenty of rest, and find an exercise routine that you can enjoy.
 Participating in sports and workout programs can release anger and frustration and get you into shape in the process.
 If you do feel your health habits are on a downward spiral and are out of your control, be sure to connect with a professional for support and resources.